sixfootsixdesigns/React-Library-Boilerplate/README.md

 ```
 // src/components/index.ts
-export * from './MyComponent';
+export \* from './MyComponent';
-export * from './SomeOtherComponent';
+export \* from './SomeOtherComponent';

 ```

+> You can skip all of this and use the built in component generator.
+The template for the component is in `_templates/component/with-prompt`.
+Simply run the following command to automatically create your new component.
+It will prompt you for the component name and then build out all the files and correct exports.`yarn component:new`

 You can develop your new component using storybook as your playground.
 Once you have added the `.stories.tsx` file for you new component, you can run `yarn storybook` to start the service.

 ## Tests

 ```

 $ yarn test

 ```

 With coverage

 ```

 $ yarn test:coverage

 ```

 Watch

 ```

 $ yarn test:watch

 ```

 ## Prettier

 ```

 $ yarn format

 ```

 Validate project formatting

 ```

 $ yarn format:check

 ```

 ## Lint

 ```

 $ yarn lint

 ```

 ## Storybook

 ```

 $ yarn storybook

 ```

 ## Building your library

 ```

 $ yarn build

 ```

 The build output will go into the `dist` directory